Kleak/galois_field/README.md

 # Galois Filed

-An implementation of Galois Filed error correction in pure Dart
+An implementation of Galois Filed in pure Dart

 This libary is based on [Solomon code for coders] (https://en.wikiversity.org/wiki/Reed%E2%80%93Solomon_codes_for_coders)